Standing-Storm/MindOverMatter/README.md

 GAINING POWERS

-At the moment, the only way to gain psionics is to pick a profession that starts with them (or debug them in).
-Eventually I want to add ruined Project PHAVIAN test sites that contain matrix crystals which grant powers on exposure.
+The easiest way to gain psionics is to pick a profession that starts with them (or debug them in).
+There are also some strange crystals you might find in places with a strong connection with the Nether, or which are carried by psychic ferals.
+Or you could walk out into a portal storm unprotected.

+Listen to the voices.

+Bathe in the energies of the Nether.

+We have such sights to show you.

 WAIT, STAMINA?